airera/study-sra/README.md

 │   │   │   └── AIRE'25 Results.pdf : formalization of the results from the four groups
 │   │   └── Related Work.xlsx : tabular overview of related scientific manuscripts
 │   └── 2 - architectural analysis : extraction of requirements from the identified sources
+│       ├── analysis-process.md : process description of the architectural analysis
 │       ├── Domain Concepts.pdf : ontology of domain concepts
 │       └── Requirements.xlsx : system and reference architecture requirements extracted from all sources
 └── LICENSE.md : license file clarifying reuse of this material